pgalbavy/geneos/cmd/geneos/README.md

 There are a number of prerequisites for remote support:

-1. Linux on amd64 for all servers
+1. Remote servers must be Linux on amd64
 2. Passwordless SSH access, either via an `ssh-agent` or unprotected private keys
 3. At this time the only private keys supported are those in your `.ssh` directory beginning `id_` - later updates will allow you to set the name of the key to load, but using an agent is recommended.
 4. The remote user must be confiugured to use a `bash` shell or similar.
 See limitations below.